 But, are those in the church safe from being lead astray?
 Scripture says otherwise: “Woe to those who are at ease in Zion And to those who feel secure in the mountain of Samaria” (Amos 6:1).
 Isn’t it those in the church that Satan “will pacify and lull them away into carnal security, that they will say: All is well in Zion” (2 Ne 28:21)?

 With respect to discerning who is learned and wise, we have to ask, who is it that “hearken[s] not unto the counsel of God”?
 Is it the one that studies only “church-approved” materials and the selected scriptures therein?
-We are told that God expect us to “seek … out of the best books words of wisdom, seek learning even by study and also by faith” (D&C 109:7).
+We are taught that God expects us to “seek … out of the best books words of wisdom, seek learning even by study and also by faith” (D&C 109:7).

 Many of those that dwell in faith now are likely to be troubled later.
 Topics that were once considered anti-Mormon are now readily available through the LDS Church website.
 The Joseph Smith papers, Gospel Topics Essays, Saints, and other Church materials are challenging the “faithful,” curated narratives once so common.
 Readily available scholarship from church institutions and members provides deeper context to scripture and historical events and also challenges folklore and former church teachings.

 When old church narratives are questioned or religious practice changes, where will we land?
 If we have expelled all of those that have passed through troubled waters, we leave no community of support inside of our walls for those that cross later.
-It may very well be that those who see things differently, who have studied deeply, will provide a doctrinal-based foundation of renewed faith for those that follow.
+It may very well be that those who see things differently, who have studied deeply, will provide a foundation for those that follow.

 Another reason to be accommodating of those with different perspectives is that we may need a check in our own doctrine, practice, and policy.
 Without confronting tension, our doctrine may become vapid and exclusionary without our being aware.